Kenya Moore Posts Photo Of Most Of The ‘RHOA’ Cast, Leaves Out NeNe Leakes

-Kenya Moore’s recent group photo of the Real Housewives of Atlanta cast includes every main housewife except for the show’s only original cast member, NeNe Leakes.
+Kenya Moore’s recent group photo of the Real Housewives of Atlanta cast includes every main housewife except for the show’s only original cast member: NeNe Leakes.

-The former Miss U.S.A. posted a photo from a behind-the-scenes moment during the Atlanta Housewives’ promotional shoot.
-In the photo, Moore is joined by Cynthia Bailey, Kandi Burruss, Porsha Williams and Eva Marcille, who all have their own peach this season.
+The former Miss U.S.A. posted a photo from a behind-the-scenes moment during the Atlanta housewives’ promotional shoot.
+In the photo, Moore is joined by Cynthia Bailey, Kandi Burruss, Porsha Williams, and Eva Marcille, who all have their own peach this season.

 The housewives are dazzling in black gowns that are styled in different ways.
-For Moore’s look, the mother of one is rocking a strapless gown that is covered with lace.
+For Moore’s look, she is rocking a strapless gown that is covered with lace.
 The dress also has a deep split in the photo as she smiles while standing next to Burruss and Williams.

 In her caption, Moore is reminding her 1.8 million Instagram followers that she will be making her return to the show when it premieres on Sunday.
 She also tagged all of the housewives who were seen in the photo.

-At the time of writing, the photo of all of the housewives received more than 50,000 likes.
-The photo also received several comments from RHOA who made sure to point out that Leakes wasn’t in the photo that Moore posted.
+At the time of this writing, the photo of all of the housewives has received more than 50,000 likes.
+The photo also received several comments from RHOA fans, who made sure to point out that Leakes wasn’t in the photo that Moore posted.

 “Wait, someone is missing,” one follower wrote.